mwistrand/zepto-jquery-modal/README.md

 ```

 `offset: 100`
-The vertical offset in pixels that the element should be positioned off the top of the screen. **Note: only used when the `isFixed` flag is `false`.**
+The vertical offset in pixels that the element should be positioned off the top of the screen. **Note: only used when the CSS position is not `fixed`.**

 `overlayParams: '<div class="overlay"></div>'`
 The data that will be used to create the overlay element.
 Can be an HTML string, or an array of arguments to pass to `$`: